Alexisn97/Alexisn97/README.md

-# Alexis NIYONKURU - Backend Developer & E-Commerce Enthusiast
+# Alexis NIYONKURU - Full-Stack Developer & E-Commerce Enthusiast

 Welcome to my GitHub profile!
-I'm Alexis NIYONKURU, a passionate backend developer with a focus on building scalable and secure e-commerce solutions.
-I have experience in various technologies, including Node.js, TypeScript, and Stripe integration, and I’m constantly exploring new ways to improve user experience and operational efficiency.
+I'm Alexis NIYONKURU, a passionate Full-stack developer with a focus on building scalable and secure e-commerce solutions.
+I have experience in various technologies, including Node.js with Typescript, TypeScript, React.ts and Payment integration syatem, and I’m constantly exploring new ways to improve user experience and operational efficiency.

 ## About Me